LuckerZOfficiaL/LuckerZOfficiaL.github.io/index.md

 ## About Me

 I am a MSc student in Computer Science at Sapienza University of Rome with a passion for cutting-edge research in deep learning.
 Specifically, I aim to address scalability limitations of deep learning that hinder its practical application.
-I have previously been an exchange student at the *Chinese University of Hong Kong (Shenzhen)* and I am currently a visiting graduate student at the *University of California San Diego*.
+I have previously been an exchange student at the *Chinese University of Hong Kong (Shenzhen)* and a visiting graduate student researcher at the *University of California San Diego*.
 Feel free to connect for collaborations or just to exchange ideas.

 ## Research Interests